stormrise/optionss/README.md

 `european.py`

+This file defines a function to calculate the price of European call/put options.
+And there is a closed formular, we can simply implement it.

 ### Implied volatility

 `volatility.py`

+This file defines a function to calculate the implied volatility of call/put options.
+All the inputs of this function are strings captured by GUI so the first step is type conversion.
+Then, just follow the formulas in "lecture 4" using Newton Method to solve the problem which converges quickly, we can figure out the implied volatility of call/put options.

 ### American Option

 `american.py`

+This file defines a function to calculate the price of American call/put options.
+All the inputs of this function are strings captured by GUI so the first step is type conversion.
+There is no closed formular, so we use bionominal tree to solve it.
+First step is to iterate the bionominal tree and calculate the stock price in each node.
+Second step is to backtrack the tree and calculate the price of call/put options.

 ### Geometric Basket Option

 `baskt_geometric.py`    *(S1, S2, sigma1, sigma2, rho, r, T, K, option_type)*

 This file defines a function to calculate the price of geometric basket call/put options.
-All the inputs of this function are strings captured by GUI so the fisrt step is type conversion.
+All the inputs of this function are strings captured by GUI so the first step is type conversion.
 Then, just follow the formulas described in mathematical background in "assignment 3", we can figure out the call or put geometric basket option.

 ### Arithmetic Basket Option